pioner92/react-native-auto-skeleton/README.md

 # react-native-auto-skeleton

-**`react-native-auto-skeleton`** Provides automatic skeleton loading indicators based on your existing UI components, eliminating the need for manual placeholder configuration.
+**`react-native-auto-skeleton`** Provides automatic skeleton loading indicators based on your existing UI components, without manual configuration..

 ⚠️ **Currently supports only iOS with the New Architecture (Fabric).
 Android support is coming soon.**